Nick Abbot: Early life and career

 Abbot was born on 22 August 1960, and was educated at George Heriot's School, a private school for boys in Edinburgh, and at Brunel University of London (BUL) in London, where he gained a lower-second class degree in psychology.
 His professional career began as a Virgin Megastores DJ.
 He had previously presented student radio at Brunel University of London's radio station, Brunel University of London.

 In early 1987, he joined Radio Luxembourg to present an overnight music show.
 After hearing American talk show presenter Neil Rogers, Abbot was inspired and the show instead became a phone in.
-Eventually, a 'straight to air' format was settled upon, where calls would be taken unscreened.
-This format quickly became a hit with listeners.
-The absence of a delay system to 'dump' offensive language resulted in callers saying swear words just before they were cut off.
-It is believed that Abbot was one of the first (if not the first) to take calls straight to air, and later LBC colleague Iain Lee has often confessed that he stole some of his act from Nick (as well as Clive Bull and Tommy Boyd), perhaps hinting he got the inspiration for his "Triple M" show from Nick Abbot in addition to Boyd's "Human Zoo" show.

 In October 1988, Abbot launched the new BBC radio station for London, BBC GLR (Greater London Radio).
 He presented the breakfast show for a year, but his contract was not renewed.
 He then returned to VMR, where he stayed until 1993.

 Radio career in the 1990s

 Virgin Radio

 Abbot was part of the original line-up on Virgin Radio in April 1993.
 There he presented the weekday late night phone-in show Sunday–Thursday from 10 pm to 2 am.
-The programme was a mixture of music and phone-in.
-Not afraid to speak his mind, he often voiced his opinions about other stations and presenters, and it was this that eventually led him into trouble.

 Following a negative newspaper review by writer Robin Katz, Abbot's outbursts on-air eventually led to a censure from the Broadcasting Complaints Commission and the Radio Authority.
-He also called phone-in shows on other radio stations, speaking to the phone operators, commenting on the usually elderly callers while listening to the programmes as he was on hold.
-Usually, he failed to make it on air, but occasionally he did, including a memorable call to the Colin Lamont show.
-In June 1994 he was moved to the weekday 7 – 10 pm show where he had to tone down his act, mainly taking music requests.
+In June 1994, Abbot was moved to the weekday 7 – 10 pm show.

-In January 1995, he moved back to the weekday late night show (this time from 11 pm to 2 am) where he remained until April that year when he was moved to the drivetime show (4 – 7 pm) until he was axed from the station in September that year.
+In January 1995, he moved back to the weekday late night show (this time from 11 pm to 2 am) where he remained until April that year when he was moved to the drivetime show (4 – 7 pm) until he was dismissed from the station in September that year.